Photocurrents induced by structured light: Introduction

 Here, we develop a microscopic theory of photocurrents induced in two-dimensional electron systems by structured radiation.
 We explore what types of direct currents can be driven by spatially inhomogeneous electromagnetic waves acting upon free carriers.
-It is found that, besides the contribition associated with the intensity gradient, the photocurrent contains contributions driven by the gradients of the Stokes polarization parameters and the phase of the electromagnetic field.
-Both ac electric and magnetic fields of the radiation should be taken into account to calculate the photocurrents.
+It is found that, besides the contribution associated with the intensity gradient, the photocurrent contains contributions driven by the gradients of the Stokes polarization parameters and the phase of the electromagnetic field.
+In particular, the photocurrent emerging between the domains excited by left-handed and right-handed circularly polarized radiation can be interpreted as the chiral edge current between the photo-induced topological phases with the opposite Floquet-Chern numbers~\cite{Kitagawa2011,Lindner2011}.
 In the framework of Boltzmann kinetic theory, we derive analytical expressions for all the photocurrent contributions corresponding to the intraband transport of electrons.

 The developed theory is applied then to analyze the spatial distribution of the photocurrents induced by twisted-light beams, see Fig.~\ref{fig1}.
 In this geometry, the emergent photocurrent $\bm j (\bm r)$ has both radial and azimuthal components which are controlled by the parameters of the beam.
 The radial photocurrents lead to a redistribution of electric charge in the two-dimensional plane and form the radial photovoltage.
 The azimuthal photocurrents induce a static magnetic field and the corresponding magnetization.
 We calculate the photovoltage and the static magnetic field and discuss their dependence on the beam angular momentum and polarization.